Interactive Simulations with JSPlotly

 1. To overlay the Savitzky-Golay filter, change its constant to true;

-1. To adjust the filter, modify its parameters in the window (sliding window) and/or degree (degree of the polynomial) constants.
+1. To tune the filter, modify its parameters in the constants janela (moving window) and/or grau (polynomial degree).

 Suggestion: